mazhewitt/candle-cormel/examples/qwen/README.md

 cargo run --example qwen_multi_component -- --help
 ```

 *Note: The multi-component chat requires downloading large model files.
-If you encounter download issues, use the patterns demo above to see the integration approach.*
+If you encounter download issues, ensure your ModelConfig uses explicit file_path values for each component and see CUSTOM_MODEL_GUIDE.md for setup details.*

 ### Single-Model Interface (Reference)
 ```bash